react-simple-code-editor/react-simple-code-editor/README.md

 ## Features

-- Syntax highlighting with third party library
+- Modular syntax highlighting with third party library
-- Tab key support with cutomizable indentation
+- Indent line or selected text by pressing tab key, with customizable indentation
 - Automatic indent on new lines
 - Undo whole words instead of letter by letter
+- Accessible, use Ctrl+Shift+M (Mac) / Ctrl+M to toggle capturing tab key

 ## Installation